Research Ideas, Critiquing Research, and Hypotheses

 Research Hypotheses

-Formulate the research or experimental hypotheses based on what prior research and intuition tells you the outcome will be.
+Formulate the research or experimental hypotheses based on what prior research

 Should be stated in a general implication (if…then) form.